wso2/docs-is/en/identity-server/next/docs/guides/users/attributes/email-verification-on-update.md

-# Enable email account verification for an updated email address
+# Enable user email verification on update

 Email address verification on update ensures that when a user changes their primary email address, verification is triggered to the new email address.
 The existing primary email address remains unchanged until the new one is